-Let's skip "piercing aftercare" search engine results and go directly to some resources.
+Let's bypass the search engine results for "piercing aftercare" and head straight to some reliable resources.

 The Association of Professional Piercers (APP) offers suggestions for body piercing consumers on how to care for their body piercings.
 Additional tips and tricks are outlined to provide further assistance.

 Many body piercing studios offer their own unique set of body piercing aftercare instructions, along with cleaning soaps, foams and saline solutions.

 If your piercing studio does not supply any aftercare spray, you can either purchase your own or make your own solution.

 Body piercing saline sprays and foams are available online and in-store.
 It's important to evaluate the ingredient list if avoiding additives and preservatives is your goal.
 Do your research to make an informed decision.

 Some body piercing consumers may have adverse results when using saline solutions containing these ingredients.